 Does a Green Card Grant You Citizenship?

 A permanent resident card offers several benefits, primarily since it allows one to work and live permanently in the United States.
-It’s possible to become a US citizen after meeting specific naturalization eligibility requirements.
+Becoming a U.S. citizen is possible after meeting specific naturalization eligibility requirements.

-Lawful permanent residents can apply to become US citizens after three years of marriage US citizen.
-If they aren’t married to a US citizen, foreign nationals usually have to wait for at least five years to make their naturalization applications.
+Lawful permanent residents can apply to become U.S. citizens after three years of marriage.
+U.S. citizen.
+If they aren’t married to U.S. citizens, foreign nationals usually have to wait for at least five years to make their naturalization applications.

 Can I Stay on Green Card Forever?